Covid cases in kids are soaring. In Tennessee, most remain unmasked and unvaccinated.

 “I consider myself healthy so if I get it, I’ll be fine,” said Tori Taylor, a junior at Grundy High.
 But she also admitted there is a lot she doesn’t know.
 “I don’t know all the facts.
 I don’t feel I’m educated enough to make a decision.”

 There’s not much of an organized effort locally to help educate her.
 The Grundy County Health Department administers coronavirus tests and vaccines under a tent behind the building, right next to the parking lot.
 But its own website does not mention the virus or the vaccine and there do not appear to be many, if any, signs about it in public places.
-On the local library door, there were fliers posted with information about unemployment benefits, domestic violence, free birth control and a recent Arts and Craft fair, but there was no information about the pandemic.
+On the local library door, there were fliers posted with information about unemployment benefits, domestic violence, free birth control and an Arts and Craft fair, but nothing about the pandemic.

-Grundy County Mayor Michael Brady worries that his county has little health care infrastructure to deal with the pandemic.
-If the health department is closed, he said, there is nowhere else in the county to get a coronavirus test.
+Grundy County Mayor Michael Brady worries that his county has little health care infrastructure to handle the pandemic.
+If the health department is closed, Brady said, there is nowhere else in the county to get a coronavirus test.

 He will not say whether he is vaccinated. (“I don’t release any of my medical information to anyone,” he says.)
 He said he struggles with what to tell people about the shot, having heard contradictory claims about its effectiveness.
 “So many people value your opinion but my opinion is just that,” he said.
 “I don’t have a medical background.
 I’m not an epidemiologist.
 I’m not a doctor.”

 Amy Evans, a pediatrician who practices just outside the county line, also worries.
-Most of her patients live in Grundy County, and she’s seen more infections in the last two months than the rest of the pandemic combined.
+Most of her patients live in Grundy County, and she has seen more infections in the last two months than the rest of the pandemic combined.
 She said some of her patients would like to wear masks in school but fear they will be teased.
 She unsuccessfully lobbied one area school board for a mandate.

-“They were more concerned about backlash from parents who would be opposed to masks,” she said.
+“They were more concerned about the backlash from parents who would be opposed to masks,” she said.
 “The adults aren’t making it easy for kids to do the right thing.”
 On a recent Saturday morning, Evans walked into a Tracy City cafe for breakfast and saw nobody was wearing masks in the crowded dining room.
 She decided to look for somewhere with outdoor seating instead.

-At the second spot, a waitress named Erin immediately recognized Evans as her former pediatrician.
+At the second spot, a waitress named Erin recognized Evans as her former pediatrician.
 Asked about the pandemic, Erin, who declined to give her last name, said she sees rising cases and has friends who were hospitalized.
 But she is not considering vaccination.
 She said she would like to research it when her baby daughter goes to sleep, but she’s so tired herself.
 “I’m too busy.
 I work three jobs,” she said.
 “I don’t know what’s in it.
 I’ve heard too many negative things.”
 Evans asked Erin if she had a doctor who she trusted.
 She didn’t.

-The doctor then offered a low-key pitch, acknowledging that it’s right to be skeptical about something new but saying the vaccine has been delivered to millions of people across the country nd had proven itself.
-“The vaccine is very safe, very effective,” she told her.
-Erin replied, “I will eventually, more than likely, get it.
+The doctor then offered a low-key pitch, acknowledging that it’s right to be skeptical about something new but saying the vaccine has been delivered to millions of people across the country and had proven itself.
+“The vaccine is very safe, very effective,” she told Erin, who replied, “I will eventually, more than likely, get it.
 It will just take time for me to see how things go.”
-Evans ended the conversation by telling Erin she could call anytime with questions.
+Evans ended the conversation by telling Erin that she could call anytime with questions.

 Statewide controversies

 In Tennessee, there is almost no concerted government effort to persuade people like Erin to overcome their concerns.
-The governor says he supports vaccines as the best tool available to fight the pandemic, but he opposes mandates.
-On Thursday, Lee renewed his executive order that allows parents to opt out of mask mandates in schools, despite court rulings in several counties invalidating the order.
+The governor says he supports vaccines as the best tool available to fight the pandemic but opposes mandates.
+Lee has renewed his executive order to let parents to opt out of mask mandates in schools, despite the court rulings in several counties invalidating it.

-In August, when he first issued the order, the governor said, “Requiring parents to make their children wear masks to solve an adult problem is in my view the wrong approach.”
-That day, he also said he had received the vaccine but stopped short of encouraging others to do the same.
-“I encourage Tennesseans who have not been vaccinated to talk to their doctor to consider getting vaccinated and to make an informed decision,” he said.
+In August, when he first announced the order, the governor said, “Requiring parents to make their children wear masks to solve an adult problem is in my view the wrong approach.”
+That day, he also said he had received the vaccine but stopped short of encouraging other citizens to do the same.
+“I encourage Tennesseans who have not been vaccinated to talk to their doctor to consider getting vaccinated and to make an informed decision,” the governor said.

 Critics say Lee’s office has resisted promoting even voluntary vaccination.
-One state health department official said senior officials from his office instructed health department officials to promote access to the vaccine to teens, but not overtly encourage it.
+One state health department official said senior officials from his office instructed agency officials to promote access to the vaccine to teens but to not overtly encourage it.
 “The message to us from the governor’s office was our job is to provide access.
 People can choose what to do,” the official said.
-She said after the delta variant spiked, no strategy was developed to promote vaccination as a tool to stem the spread.
+She said after the delta variant spiked, no strategy was developed to promote vaccination.

-Anna Morad, president of the Tennessee chapter of the American Academy of Pediatrics, said she met with the governor about requiring masks in schools and presented data showing their effectiveness in blocking virus transmission.
-“He was very receptive,” she said, but told her he could not rescind his executive order.
+Anna Morad, president of the Tennessee chapter of the American Academy of Pediatrics, said she met with the governor about requiring masks in schools and presented data showing their effectiveness in blocking transmission of the coronavirus.
+“He was very receptive,” Morad said, but told her he could not rescind his executive order.
 “We need a plan that everybody can agree upon,” Lee said, according to Morad.
-Lee declined an interview request.
-A spokeswoman declined to comment on private meetings.
+Lee declined an interview request, while a spokeswoman from his office declined to comment on private meetings.

 In July, Michelle Fiscus, the head of the immunization program in Tennessee, says she was fired under pressure after she told local doctors in a memo that state law called the “Mature Minor Doctrine” allows young people age 14 and up to be vaccinated without parental permission.
-“Unfortunately, we have a growing contingent of legislators here who are quite anti-science and as a result anti-vaccine,” Fiscus said in a recent interview.
+“Unfortunately, we have a growing contingent of legislators here who are quite anti-science and as a result anti-vaccine,” Fiscus said in a recent interview with The Post.

 At a legislative hearing in June, state Sen. Janice Bowling (R) said the state was overstepping and “misjudging” its legal authority, and she urged the agency to “back off” the “misapplication” of the doctrine and take action to “remove the fear, the concerns and the anger that has gone across the state” as a result of the letter from Fiscus.
-After she was fired, the Tennessean reported, the department temporarily stopped promoting all vaccinations for children.
+After she was fired, the Tennessean reported, the agency had temporarily stopped promoting all vaccinations for children.

 Bill Christian, a spokesman for the Tennessee Health Department, declined to comment on the allegations from Fiscus about her dismissal.
 He said the state has developed outreach based on market research about why Tennesseans are hesitant to receive the vaccine, and plans additional research soon.
 Christian added that vaccine rates are increasing each week across the state.